The 20th Maine, one of the most storied regiments of the Civil War, reunited at Gettysburg in October 1889 and posed for the picture below.

 During the desperate fighting on the second day of the Battle of Gettysburg, Union Army Col. Strong Vincent responded to the urgent news that Little Round Top was undefended.
 That gave the Confederate Army a chance to break through and overrun the Army of the Potomac.
 Strong moved his brigade into position 15 minutes before the rebels tried to take the hill.
 Defending the hill were the 20th Maine, the 83rd Pennsylvania, the 44th New York and the 16th Michigan.
 Strong told Chamberlain to ‘hold this ground at all costs.’

 At 4 pm on July 2, 1863, the 20th Maine began to hold off three fierce charges by the 15th Alabama and other Confederate regiments with about 650 men.
 Among galling fire, the 20th Maine moved forward and back like a wave during the attacks and counterattacks.
-Sometimes their own dead and dying were within the enemy lines.
+Sometimes their own dead and dying lay within the enemy lines.

 At one point the line began to break, but 25-year-old Color Sgt.
 Andrew J. Tozier stood and held the regiment’s flag as bullets flew past his head.
 The line behind him held.
 His Medal of Honor citation reads,